 113. Following the approval of FAO Member Governments and NGOs during the Thirteenth Session of the FAO Conference (November/December 1965) and subsequent to the meeting of the then FAO/Industry Relations Steering Committee held at Headquarters on 20 January 1966, the FAO/Industry Cooperative Program was set up within the framework of the FFHC.
-The Program will aim at closer working relations between FAO, Industry and Governments so as to implement development projects in order to help to expand industries in the FAO sector in developing countries at an accelerated pace and to assist in gradually removing the obstacles to the fulfilment of this objective.
+The Program will aim at closer working relations between FAO, Industry and Covernments so as to implement development projects in order to help to expand industries in the FAO sector in developing countries at an accelerated pace and to assist in pradually removing the obstacles to the fulfilment of this objective.

-ll4.
-It is this Program's responsibility to maintain day-to-day contacts with various interested sectors of the Organization by means of an internal Working Group on FAO/Industry Relations.
+with various interested sectors of the Organization by means of an internal Working Group on FAO/Industry Relations.
 The cooperation with Industry has been established through the General Committee of the FAO/Industry Cooperative Program.
 The General Committee, either through its Chairman or on the recommendation of its Executive Committee, advises the Director-General on the activities of the Program.
-Its work is based at FAO Headquarters in Rome, with direct contact with the members of the Cooperative Program.
+Its work is based at FAO Program.